Composite values of shifted exponentials

-In this section, we prove Theorem \ref{thm:pcc} to the effect that PCC implies Conjecture \ref{hyp}.
+In this section, we prove Theorem~\ref{thm:pcc} to the effect that PCC implies Hypothesis~\ref{hyp}.
 We begin with a few preliminary lemmas.
-Note that in Conjecture \ref{hyp} the parameter $m'$ is prime, but that hypothesis will only be used in \eqref{e98} and \eqref{e99} below (and it would suffice to assume that $m'$ does not have abnormally many prime factors), and the lemmas before the proof do not assume $m'$ to be a prime.
+Note that in Hypothesis~\ref{hyp} the parameter $m'$ is prime, but that hypothesis will only be used in~\eqref{e98} and~\eqref{e99} below (and it would suffice to assume that $m'$ does not have abnormally many prime factors), and the lemmas before the proof do not assume $m'$ to be a prime.